 Follow these steps to convert Live Photos into long-exposure photos: Open the Camera app and turn on Live Photos (an icon in the top left of your screen that looks like a little target).
 Take a photo—preferably with a tripod for the best, least shaky results—then open the Photos app and find the shot you just took.
 Either swipe up to reveal “Effects” or tap the drop-down menu next to “Live” at the top of the photo (depending on your phone model) and select “Long Exposure.”

 While the latest iPhone models have three lens options (wide, ultra-wide, and telephoto), earlier models don’t have a built-in telephoto lens, which means zooming in even a tiny bit drastically reduces your photo quality.
-If your travels will require photographing objects from a distance (going on a safari, visiting the Grand Canyon, etc.), it’s worth investing in a high-quality external lens.
+If your travels will require photographing objects from a distance (going on a safari, visiting the Grand Canyon, etc.), or if you'll want to photograph tiny objects up close (small sea shells, flowers, insects, etc.) it’s worth investing in a high-quality external lens.

 After hearing great things about Moment’s line of smartphone lenses, I decided to buy the Moment Tele 58mm Lens (which provides 2x zoom) for a trip to Yellowstone in early 2020.
 It helped me take photos of landscapes and wildlife that I was super happy with, especially when comparing them to the blurry zoomed-in pics my phone usually takes.
 All of Moment’s lenses require a special phone case, but once you get that you can easily clip on each lens and switch them out in a couple of seconds if needed.
 And if I ever upgrade to an iPhone with a built-in telephoto lens, I can position this over that third lens to achieve 4x zoom, which is pretty incredible.

 7. Turn on Smart HDR for detailed, well-balanced photos.